CQCL/pytket-docs/manual/manual_circuit.rst

 .. currentmodule:: pytket.circuit

 Now that we have defined our phase estimation circuit we can use a :py:class:`CircBox` to define a reusable subroutine.
 We can then compose our subroutine registerwise by using :py:meth:`Circuit.add_circbox_with_regmap` :py:class:`Circuit` method.
-Here we provide a map where the keys are the register names inside the :py:class:`CircBox` and the values are the register names external to the :py:class:`~pytket.circuit.CircBox`.
+Here we provide a map where the keys are the register names inside the :py:class:`CircBox` and the values are the register names external to the :py:class:`CircBox`.
 Note that the size of the registers used as keys and values must be equal.